flybywiresim/docs/docs/fbw-a32nx/index.md

 ---
 title: FlyByWire A32NX - Overview
-description: Explore the documentation for the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
-Access installation guides, settings configurations, support resources, and more.
+description: Documentation and ressources for the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
 ---

 <link rel="stylesheet" href="../../stylesheets/toc-tables.css">